 It is important to remember that a conservatory can consist of several different ‘systems’.
 The roof, windows, sliding, French Doors or bifolding doors could all be from different profiles and designers.
 For this reason, there may not be one-size fits all range of blinds for conservatory roofs.

-Can you fit integral blinds in a conservatory roof?
+How integral blinds work in a conservatory roof

 Integral blinds comprising an aluminium blind operated by a cord, wand or magnet generally cannot be used on the conservatory roof.
 They are of course perfectly suitable for the ‘vertical’ elements of a conservatory such as the doors and windows.